0xSanyam/AWS-Learn/README.md

 # AWS-Learn
-Codebase of all the AWS examples used for learning AWS certificate material
+Codebase of all the AWS examples used for learning AWS

 ## Mini-project CORS